-An effective remedy is one that fixes the competition concern caused by the transaction, while at the same time preserving the efficiencies generated by the deal.
+An effective remedy is one that fixes the competition concern caused by the transaction, while at the same time preserving the commercial rationale of the deal.
 There are two main categories of risk that can undermine the ability of a remedy to achieve this goal: composition risk and implementation risk.
-Composition risk refers to the risk that a remedy is not designed in a way that is appropriate or broad enough in scope to address the likely competitive harm that has been identified, or to attract a suitable purchaser that can operate as an effective competitor in the market.
-Implementation risk relates to the potential failure to effectively and efficiently implement the remedy.
+Composition risk refers to the possibility that the design of the remedy fails to address the competitive harm identified, while implementation risk relates to the possibility that the remedy might not work in practice, for example, because it takes too long to become effective or the new competitor the remedy aimed to create ultimately exits the market.

-In October 2005, the European Commission (EC) provided a mixed view on the effectiveness of remedies and identified a series of ‘serious design and implementation issues affecting the effectiveness of remedies’.2 The EC identified composition risk in terms of the divestment business being inadequate in scope as the most common issue.
-Since then, the EC has developed a remedies policy that is designed to minimise both composition and implementation risks.
-Any remedy package will be tested against these two concerns.
+In October 2005, the European Commission (EC) undertook a critical appraisal of the effectiveness of remedies and identified a series of ‘serious design and implementation issues affecting the effectiveness of remedies’.
+The EC identified composition risk in terms of the divestment business being inadequate in scope as the most common issue.
+Since then, the EC has developed a remedies policy designed to minimise both composition and implementation risks.
 The US agencies’ approach to remedies as developed over the years is very similar to that of the EC.

 Crafting an effective remedy can be challenging and often depends on the competition concerns that need to be addressed, as well as timing (i.e., whether the parties have the time to fight the case on the merits or prefer to give a broader remedy early on in order to secure a quick clearance).